My pedagogy of teaching social justice through the moving body has derived from wide-ranging experiences of human-powered travel.

 One tool I use in this study is audio scores, inviting students out of the ‘classroom’ to listen to material while moving outdoors with a particular lens of attention.
 Another is a curriculum of orientation and navigation, inspired by teaching these concepts in wilderness settings.
 Through a study of imperial roots of mapping, students interrogate ways of representing space and place through drawing, audio recordings, and video.
 I aim to make present the sensation of place and time that elapses during the course through invitations to study the sky and seasonal change.

 This approach to historical study is part of wider movements fostering self-sufficiency and cultivating relationships in order to develop reciprocal communities and stewardship of place.
 That includes skills from growing local food, to building dwellings from local materials, to running small literary presses, to having knowledge of wellness practices.
-During this political moment, I recognize in my teaching that it is ever more important to take ownership of listening to, creating and sharing historical understanding on a local scale.

 Community of Practice

+A student in my course in Place-based US History described "the shaking-up-ed-ness of the approach as a whole– study not as pursuit of catalogues and archives, but as a way of being in the world.”
 I guide learners in discovering how to become lifelong creators of historical understanding.
 This takes place through the cultivation of historical practices and habits.
 My curriculum is structured to create intellectual infrastructures within which learners can continue to build new historical knowledge through investigation.
 I frame historical study through very simple questions that are inherently connected to daily lived experiences.

 My goal is to create a community of practice within my class, where historical study is not just a textual activity, but includes lived habits.
 Some of the habits that I teach through include analyzing monuments, visiting grave sites, reading on the landscape, taking audio walks, following place-name lineages, discovering the routes of food in a meal, dissecting linguistic etymologies, and re-tracing historical journeys.